mariadb-corporation/MaxScale/Documentation/Protocols/Mongo.md

 ### Insert - https://docs.mongodb.com/manual/reference/command/insert

+The `insert` command inserts one or more documents into the table whose name is the same as that of the collection.
+If the option `auto_create_tables` is `true`, then the table is created if it does not already exist.
+If the value is `false`, then the insert will fail unless the table already exists.

 The following fields are acted upon.

 Field | Type | Description
 --------------------------
-insert| string | The name of the target table. documents | array | An array of one or more documents to insert to the table.
+insert| string | The name of the target collection/table. documents | array | An array of one or more documents to be inserted to the named collection/table. ordered | boolean | Optional, with default being `true`.
+See below for description.

 All other fields are ignored.

-The assumption is that there exists a table with the specified name and that it has two columns; `id` of type `TEXT` and `doc` of type `JSON`.
-From each document the _id_ is extracted, whereafter the id and the document converted to JSON are inserted to the table.

-Currently all documents are inserted using a single statement, so either all documents will be inserted or none will be.
+#### `ordered`
+The impact of `ordered` is dependent upon the value of `insert_behavior'.

+##### `as_mongodb`
+In this case `ordered` has the same impact as in MongoDB.
+That is, if the value is `true`, then when an insert of a document fails, return without inserting any remaining documents listed in the inserts array.
+If `false`, then when an insert of a document fails, continue to insert the remaining documents.

+##### `as_mariadb`
+If `ordered` is `true`, then all documents will be inserted using a single INSERT command.
+That is, if the insertion of any document fails, for instance, due to a duplicate id, then no document will be inserted.
+If `ordered` is `false`, then the behavior is identical with that of `as_mongodb`.

 ### Delete - https://docs.mongodb.com/manual/reference/command/insert